docelic/article_date/README.md

 ### In more general terms

-The implemented design based on downloaders, channels, and parser threads is chosen on the idea that a real-world, larger system could use a similar architecture on a larger scale.
+The implemented design based on Channels, "downloaders" and "parsers" is chosen on the idea that a real-world, larger system could use a similar architecture on a larger scale.

-For example, the downloader processes might be advanced clients capable of parsing JavaScript-heavy/SPA pages, re-parsing stored content instead of downloading it again, and/or using various APIs instead of getting data through crawling (e.g. search engines get data from Wikipedia via API, not downloading HTML).
+For example, the downloader processes might be advanced clients capable of downloading JavaScript-heavy/SPA pages, re-parsing stored content instead of downloading it again, and/or using various APIs instead of getting data through crawling (e.g. search engines get data from Wikipedia via API, not downloading HTML).

-These processes would then be sending contents via message passing or queueing systems for further processes down the line, of which the date parsing ones might be just one type of consumer.
+These processes would then send contents via message passing or queueing systems for further processes down the line, of which date parsers could be just one type of consumer.

 ### Improvements